LL.M International Business Law (Distinction) · LL.B (Hons) · Reading for the Sri Lanka Bar · Colombo

 - Source discipline

-Every output that's ready to go out sits behind a human signature.
-The system's job is to surface what the reviewer needs to see, in the order they need to see it - never to step in front of them.
+Nothing leaves the firm without a named reviewer behind it.
+The system's job is to surface what the reviewer needs to see, in the order they need to see it, never to step in front of them.

-Where the AI helps, it helps the reviewer think; it doesn't replace the thinking.
+Where the AI helps, it helps the reviewer think.
+It does not replace the thinking.

 - Execution control

-Nothing reaches signature until the version's locked, the attachments are complete, the signer authority is verified, and the audit trail is being kept.
+Nothing reaches signature until the version is locked, the attachments are complete, the signer authority is verified, and the audit trail is being kept.
 A confident-looking draft is not the same as a document that should leave the firm.

-The signing infrastructure is self-hosted because final execution shouldn't sit behind someone else's product.
+The signing infrastructure is self-hosted, because final execution should not sit behind someone else's product.

-The pages here show architecture and how decisions get made.
-Client matters, implementation detail, and the live operating register don't appear on the open web - they get walked through inside a proper review setting.
+The pages here show how decisions get made.
+Client matters, implementation detail, and the live operating register do not appear on the open site.
+Those are walked through inside a proper review setting.

-The site is the demonstration; the firm is where the work actually happens.
+The site is the demonstration.
+The firm is where the work happens.

 Get in touch.